bdjang/data-bars-email-templates/README.md

 ![accessible-data1](https://user-images.githubusercontent.com/6575035/163897218-beb5f43c-50f9-4d1e-92b8-82ffa5e10beb.png)

-To change the size of the data bar, adjust the `width` values.
+Adjust the `width` values to change the size of the data bar.
+Since all three columns are sharing the width percentage, make sure all `<td>` cells add up to 100%.

 ```html
 <table width="600">